WHMIS (Workplace Hazardous Materials Information System)

 Changes to WHMIS

 In 2015, WHMIS was updated to align Canada's system with the U.S. and other major trading partners.
-WHMIS 1988 is being phased out and by December 1, 2018 only the new WHMIS 2015 will be used.
-Each type of WHMIS user has a set amount of time to transition to the new WHMIS 2015 system.
+Each type of WHMIS user had a set amount of time to transition from WHMIS 1988 to the new WHMIS 2015 system.
+As of December 1, 2018, WHMIS 1988 no longer applies.

-Although WHMIS has been updated, the roles and responsibilities of suppliers, employers, and workers remain the same:
+Under WHMIS 2015, the roles and responsibilities of suppliers, employers, and workers remain the same.

 - Classify hazardous products

-- Prepare and provide labels and MSDSs or SDSs to customers
+- Prepare and provide labels and SDSs to customers

 - Provide supplier labels on all containers of hazardous products they sell or produce